 - Managing information can require a significant commitment of resources as the sources of data and information grow dramatically.
-The continued growth of electronic information within organisations' operations - as part of organisational knowledge networks, from the Internet, and in business-to-business, organisation-to-organisation, and business-toconsumer communications, challenges organisational abilities to ensure reliability and availability in a user-friendly format. - Data and information are especially important in business or organisation networks, partnerships, and supply chains.
-Your responses to this Item should take into account this use of data and information and should recognise the need for rapid data validation and reliability assurance, given the increasing use of electronic data transfer. - Organisations should carefully plan how they will continue to provide an information technology infrastructure, data and information in the event of either a natural or man-made disaster.
-These plans should consider the needs of all of the organisation's stakeholders, including the workforce, customers, suppliers, partners, and collaborators.
-The plans also should be coordinated with the organisation's overall plan for business continuity (Item 6.1).

-■ The focus of an organisation's knowledge management is on the knowledge that people need to do their work; improve processes, products, and services; keep current with changing business needs and directions; and develop innovative solutions that add value for the customer and the organisation.
+The continued growth of electronic information within organisations' operations - as part of organisational knowledge networks, from the Internet, and in businessto-business, organisation-to-organisation, and businessto-consumer communications, challenges - organisational abilities to ensure reliability and availability in a user-friendly format - Data and information are especially important in business or organisation networks, partnerships, and supply chains.
+Your responses to this Item should take into account this use of data and information and should recognise the need for rapid data validation and reliability assurance, given the increasing use of electronic data transfer. - Organisations should carefully plan how they will continue to provide an information technology infrastructure, data and information in the event of either a natural or manmade disaster.
+These stakeholders, including the workforce, customers, suppliers, partners, and collaborators.
+The plans also should be co-ordinated with the organisation's overall plan for business continuity (Item 6.1). - The focus of an organisation's knowledge management is on the knowledge that people need to do their work; improve processes, products, and services; keep current with changing business needs and directions; and develop innovative solutions that add value for the customer and the organisation.